MecHR17/SmallQuine/README.md

 - A outputs code of <B,T>
 - B uses <B,T> to get its own code, then figures out \<A> from it
 - B combines these descriptions as <A,B,T> to get \<SELF>, which is its own code
-- T can then go on to compute with \<SELF>, such a printing it out or calculating its own length
+- T can then go on to compute with \<SELF>, such as printing it out or calculating its own length

 About the Quine Constructor:
 - "quineMaker.py" constructs a quine from only \<T>